 Take Samples of Your Finished Cabinetry Along

 Match your granite slab with your cabinet and floor.
 There are two ways of choosing.
 You could have a contrasting color to your cabinet with veins of color matching your cabinet.
 On the other hand, pick one with the color of your cabinet and use a darker color for the veining.
 In the case of two-colored cabinetry, select one that has shades of the two colors.
-Gray and black granite produce a dramatic effect that fits in for contemporary kitchens with a white or light cabinetry.
+Gray and black granite produce a dramatic effect that fits in for contemporary kitchens with white or light cabinetry.
 Also, brown and beige fits in best and does great with any kitchen style.
 The cabinet sample is an essential factor in choosing the kind of granite to use.
 However, other factors considered are–the flooring (a piece of it should be taken along as well), the tile, and the lighting to be used in your home.
 These considerations are usually done to compare how the colors of the materials will interact.

 Keep a Camera and Notepad Handy